Canon AV-1 Review: Film Photography Made Fun

 Body & Handling

 The camera handles really well.
-It’s a small and light camera that also looks great.
+It’s a small, lightweight camera that also looks great.
 Because it’s so simple to operate, there aren’t many buttons to get in the way of shooting.
-The body has typical design aesthetics of the late 1970s and early 1980s SLRs.
+The body has the typical design aesthetics of late-1970s and early-1980s SLRs.

 Inside the viewfinder, you will find a split prism focus screen.
-These are very useful on manual focus cameras.
+These are very useful for manual-focus cameras.
 Surprisingly, there’s no Depth of Field Preview button on the camera.
 It’s not a problem, though, as they are the most pointless feature on any SLR or DSLR.
 I’ve never found them helpful because the viewfinder goes dark, and you can’t see anything anyway.

 I bought my first AV-1 with a standard 50mm f/1.8 lens.
-You will likely find plenty of these cameras with these lenses attached, but if you want to expand your lens range, you are looking for Canon FD mount lenses.
+You will likely find plenty of cameras with these lenses attached, but if you want to expand your lens range, you will need Canon FD-mount lenses.
 You can pick them up pretty cheaply.
 They don’t command the same prices as rival brands, adding to the appeal of these cameras.

 For more information on camera operation, you will find the instruction manuals on Google.